ethereum/hevm/doc/src/common-options.md

 of a loop before consideing abandoning the exploration of that branch.
 This number can be set via the `--ask-smt-iterations` flag.

-## Maximum Branch Limit, ``--max-branch``
+## Maximum Branch Width Limit, ``--max-width``

-Limits the number of branches that are explored in case a symbolic value is encountered.
+Limits the number of potential concrete values that are explored in case a symbolic value is encountered, thus limiting branching width.
 For example, if a JUMP instruction is called with a symbolic expression, the system will explore all possible valid jump destinations, which may be too many.
 This option limits the branching factor in these cases.
+Default is 100.

+If there are more than the given maximum number of possible values, the system will try to deal with the symbolic value, if possible, e.g. via over-approximation.
+If over-approximation is not possible, symbolic execution will terminate with a `Partial` node, which is often displayed as "Unexpected Symbolic Arguments to Opcode" to the user when e.g. running `hevm test`.

-## Maximum Exploration Limit, ``--max-explore``
+## Maximum Branch Depth Limit, ``--max-depth``

-Limits the branching factor and branching depth of symbolic exploration.
-This is a heuristic way to prevent the exploration from running for too long.
+Limits the number of branching points on all paths during symbolic execution.
+This is helpful to prevent the exploration from running for too long.
 Useful in scenarios where you use e.g. both symbolic execution and fuzzing, and don't want the symbolic execution to run for too long.
-It will often read to WARNING-s related to `Too many branches at program counter`.
-This option automatically upper-limits the Branch Limit as well.
+It will often read to WARNING-s related to `Branches too deep at program counter`.